XuanHiepp/legal-semantic-search/README.md

 - Qdrant — Vector database for similarity search
 - Docker — Containerized deployment

+## Smart Legal Search Highlights
+- Uses state-of-the-art Vietnamese Sentence Embedding models (e.g. PhoBERT, SimCSE) to understand user queries semantically — not just by keywords.
+- Implements fast vector similarity search with FAISS or Qdrant for efficient Top-K retrieval.
+- Automatically removes duplicate articles and ranks the most relevant results.
+- Supports hybrid search: combines semantic similarity and keyword scores for better matching.
+- Can be expanded with synonym dictionaries and metadata filters (e.g., filter by specific law types).
+- Evaluates search accuracy with simple metrics like Top-K Accuracy to ensure real-world reliability.

 ## Usage.
 ### 4.1.
 Load streamlit tool.
 The project is developed using the FastAPI tool.
 To execute the project: